-With my first born son recently turning 10 years old I can validate what every other parent knows: Enjoy every moment with your children because it goes by fast!
+With my firstborn son recently turning 10 years old I can validate what every other parent knows: Enjoy every moment with your children because it goes by fast!
 Time flies by so quickly that it is important to create opportunities that allow for bonding with your children.
-With that said here are my top tips for parents to create bonding events with their children.

-2. I’m sorry!
 That’s right, play board games such as Sorry, Monopoly, Candy Land, Life, Battle Ship, or any of the other classic and new games.
-Family game night away from the TV creates opportunities to get to know you children’s personality, laugh together, and sometimes cry and scream together.
-Yes, I did say cry and scream because there has hardly been a game night when one my competitive sons did not break down or go off in anger.
+A family game night away from the TV creates opportunities to get to know your children’s personalities, laugh together, and sometimes cry and scream together.
+Yes, I did say cry and scream because there has hardly been a game night when one of my competitive sons did not break down or go off in anger.

-6. Eat together.
-Sounds simple, right.
+Sounds simple, right?
 But so many families miss out on this opportunity.
 Eating meals together allows time to connect with your children about their day, share what’s going on for you, have fun, and can strengthen the family’s bond with one another.